jonnonz1/nz-statute-book/acts/public/2016/district-court-act-2016.md

 (8) The appellant in an appeal under subsection (7) or the applicant for the section 213 order concerned may, with the leave of the High Court, appeal against the determination of that appeal to the Court of Appeal.
 (9) A court determining an appeal under this section has the same powers as the court appealed from has to determine an application or appeal, as the case may be.

+**Restriction on continuing or commencing certain proceedings under specified Acts in cases of litigant abuse**

+### 216A Restriction on continuing or commencing certain proceedings under specified Acts in cases of litigant abuse
+(1) This section applies to the court when—
+  (a) exercising concurrent jurisdiction with the Family Court; or (b) acting under section 15 of the Family Court Act 1980.
+(2) This section applies if a Judge—
+  (a) is satisfied that, having regard to all of the circumstances, a party to a proceeding under a specified Act has exhibited conduct that is litigant abuse; and
+  (b) has given the party a reasonable opportunity to be heard.
+(3) The Judge may at any time during the course of the proceeding, on the court’s initiative or on an interlocutory application for the purpose, order that the party may do any or all of the following only with the leave of a Judge:Guidance noteSection 4 of the Care of Children Act 2004 applies to a Judge’s decision to—
+  (a) take any further step in the proceeding (including in an interlocutory proceeding):
+  (b) take any further step in a related proceeding (including in an interlocutory proceeding) under a specified Act if there is evidence that the party has exhibited conduct in that proceeding that is litigant abuse:
+  (c) commence, or take any further step in, a new proceeding (or an interlocutory proceeding) under a specified Act that is—
+    (i) of any kind, or of any specified kind; or
+    (ii) in respect of any specified person; or
+    (iii) in respect of any specified matter.
+  (a) make an order under subsection (3) if the order would affect proceedings involving the guardianship of, or the role of providing day-to-day care for, or contact with, a child; or
+  (b) grant leave in respect of an order made under subsection (3) if the leave would affect proceedings involving the guardianship of, or the role of providing day-to-day care for, or contact with, a child.
+(4) However, an order made under subsection (3) does not prevent the party from lodging an appeal or filing a judicial review in respect of a proceeding (or an interlocutory proceeding).
+(5) The Judge must have regard to the following in considering the circumstances referred to in subsection (2)﻿(a):
+  (a) the party’s conduct during the course of the proceeding; and (b) the party’s conduct in any other proceedings (including any interlocutory or related proceedings) that is litigant abuse; and
+  (c) the party’s conduct outside of proceedings that is intended to annoy, harass, or harm, or that amounts to psychological abuse of, any other party to the proceeding or the related proceedings; and
+  (d) any other matter that the Judge considers relevant.
+(6) An order made under subsection (3) continues in force for 3 years unless— (a) the order specifies a shorter period, in which case the order continues in force for that shorter period; or (b) in the Judge’s opinion, there are extraordinary circumstances that warrant a longer period (which may not exceed 5 years), in which case the order continues in force for that longer period.
+(7) An applicant for an order under subsection (3), or a party subject to an order under subsection (3), may appeal to the High Court against the whole or a part of the Judge's decision to make, or refuse to make, an order under subsection (3).
+(8) Nothing in this section limits—
+  (a) any provision in any other enactment that empowers the court to restrict the commencement or continuation of any proceeding; or
+  (b) the inherent powers of the court.
+(9) In this section,—
+  - **litigant abuse** means abuse of another party to the proceedings, and— (a) includes conduct that is intended to annoy, harass, or harm that other party, or that amounts to psychological abuse; and
+    (b) may include a number of acts that form part of a pattern of behaviour (even if all or any of those acts, when viewed in isolation, appear to be minor or trivial)
+  - **psychological abuse** has the same meaning as in section 11 of the Family Violence Act 2018
+  - **related proceedings** means any proceedings under a specified Act that involve the same parties
+  - **specified Act** means any of the following Acts:
+    (a) the Status of Children Act 1969:
+    (b) the Domestic Actions Act 1975:
+    (c) the Property (Relationships) Act 1976:
+    (d) the Family Proceedings Act 1980:
+    (e) the Child Support Act 1991:
+    (f) the Care of Children Act 2004:
+    (g) the Family Violence Act 2018.

 **Recusal**

 ### 217 Recusal guidelines